Todd McLellan: Coaching career

 After the team missed the playoffs in the 2014–15 season, McLellan and the Sharks agreed to mutually part ways on April 20, ending his tenure as the Sharks' winningest coach.

 He coached the Canadian national team at the 2015 World Championship, where the team won the title for the first time since 2007 with a perfect 10–0 record.

 On May 19, 2015, he was named head coach of the Edmonton Oilers, becoming the 14th head coach in team history.
 He succeeded Todd Nelson, who took over on an interim basis after Dallas Eakins was fired.
-At the time of his signing, McLellan became the highest paid coach in NHL history, earning around $3 million per season.
+At the time of his signing, McLellan became the highest-paid coach in NHL history, earning around $3 million per season.
 However, he would hold the distinction for exactly one day, as McLellan's former colleague Mike Babcock signed an eight-year contract with the Toronto Maple Leafs worth around $6.25 million per season on May 20.

 McLellan's first season in Edmonton was a rebuilding one.
 The Oilers finished with 70 points, the second-worst record in the league.
 However, the following season—the first in the team's new arena, Rogers Place—saw a dramatic turnaround.
-The Oilers tallied over 100 points for the first time since the 1980s' dynasty years.
+The Oilers tallied over 100 points for the first time since the 1980s dynasty years.
 On March 28, 2017, the Oilers defeated the Los Angeles Kings 2–1 to make the playoffs for the first time in 11 years.
 They also earned home-ice advantage in a playoff series for the first time since winning their last Cup in 1990.
 They upended McLellan's old team, the Sharks, in six games to win a playoff series for only the sixth time since 1990.

 On November 20, 2018, McLellan was fired by the Oilers and replaced by Ken Hitchcock after posting a record of 9–10–1.

 On April 16, 2019, the Los Angeles Kings named McLellan head coach.
+On February 2, 2024, he was fired, despite signing a one-year contract extension nearly four months prior that would have kept him behind the bench through the 2024–25 season.
+Before his firing, Los Angeles stumbled after a strong 20–7–4 start to the season, losing 14 of McLellan's final 17 games with a 3–8–6 record.

+On December 26, 2024, McLellan returned to the Red Wings, with the team hiring him as head coach after the dismissal of Derek Lalonde.